a contract binding one party into the service of another

 smoldering anger on the girl’s face, then it dissolved into a look of resigned submission.

-having a high state of culture and development both social and technological
+having a high state of culture and social development

 “Those jungle words have no meaning to